helloidiot/Simulacra/README.md

 ### simulacraMaster

 A Processing sketch to playfully create looping 3D animations with simplex noise.
-Simply place the folder in your Processing working folder and build.
+Place the ‘simulacraMaster’ in your Processing working folder and build.

 ### simulacraViewer

 An openFrameworks app for autonomously presenting the rendered works in an exhibition environment via Raspberry Pi.
-To run, make sure the openFrameworks examples compile correctly on the Pi, then simply copy the contents of ofApp.h, ofApp.cpp and Main.h into a new project.
+To run, make sure the openFrameworks examples compile correctly on the Pi, then copy the contents of ofApp.h, ofApp.cpp and Main.h into a new project.

 ## Dependencies